mikeboutch/win10pro_linuxdevenv/README.md

 ### Install Windows Insider Preview
 `sfc /scannow` `wsreset.exe`

-You can also upgrade directly in the Ubuntu prompt: `sudo do-release-upgrade`

 ## Connect to a *X GUI : X window on Windows (X server)